Linn Energy exploring debt options to weather oil collapse

 Linn acquired Berry for $4.9 billion in 2013 with an agreement to maintain separate debt structures.

 On Thursday Linn units closed down 5.3 percent at $2.31.
-(Additional reporting by Tim McLauglin in Boston; Writing by Tracy Rucinski; Editing by Phil Berlowitz)
+(Additional reporting by Tim McLauglin in Boston)